‘We’ve combined innovative technology with years of investment wisdom to create portfolios that can help your money grow.’ – Moneyfarm

 - No minimum commitment

-- When investing in Moneyfarm there is no minimum investment and Moneyfarm fees are waived until your investment surpasses £10,000.
+- When investing in Moneyfarm there is no minimum investment, however, Moneyfarm fees are no longer waived for investments under £10k.

 - Ability to view your investments online